CBSE Class 12th Exam Date:17 Feb' 26 - 17 Feb' 26

 NCERT Exemplar for Class 12 Biology: Biotechnology Principles and Processes

 Given below are the detailed answers to all the questions given in the textbook.
-Class 12 Biology Chapter 9 Biotechnology Principles and Processes question answer are prepared according to the latest NCERT guidelines, which provide knowledge about how biotechnology has changed our lives.
+Class 12 Biology Chapter 9 Biotechnology Principles and Processes question answers are prepared according to the latest NCERT guidelines, which provide knowledge about how biotechnology has changed our lives.

 Answer: